This Host works with co-host(s) and depending upon the day and date of the experience, it may be hosted by one of his co-host(s).

 If you would like to request for alternative dates not currently showing in availability, please contact the host directly via private message

 We are happy to welcome anyone from the age of 3 years old and above on all of our scheduled tours, providing valid proof of age, such as a passport or birth certificate.

-Check-in closes 15 minutes before your tour is due to depart, 7:45am in Edinburgh and 9:00am in Glasgow.
+Check-in closes at 9:15 am - 15 minutes before your tour is due to depart.

 If you think you will be late for check-in, please contact us as soon as possible to let us know.
 In fairness to all passengers, our tours will depart promptly at their scheduled time.